 John Boyd remembers having to deal with several fires during his year in Korea.
 He recalls one such occasion when a space heater caused a fire in the signal office and the subsequent chaos that followed.

 Korea 1953 - The Last Few Months of the War

-John Boyd spent the last few months of the war looking for the Barrows Balloon which signified talks were taking place at Panmunjom between the Chinese, North Koreans, and the United Nations.
-He describes what he calls the “silliness” that started at Panmunjom.
-As the weather began to heat up while they were waiting, valley fires increased, and things became dangerous.
+John Boyd recalls the last few months of the war were full of anticipation as the talks were taking place at Panmunjom between the Chinese, North Koreans, and the United Nations.
+He recalls seeing a barrage balloon hovering over the site of the talks.
+As the weather began to heat up while they were waiting for the conclusion of the peace talks, valley fires increased in numbers and things became quite dangerous.

 3rd Battle of the Hook and the End of the Korean War